 Things to Consider with the First Offer On Your Home:

+- The Offered Price.
 If the offer is within 10% of your listing price, open a dialogue and begin negotiating.
+Add image

-Once you decide to engage with the first home buyer, as yourself these questions to the offer is worth committing to:
+Once you decide to engage with the first home buyer, ask yourself these questions to the offer is worth committing to:

 What price did they offer?